oracle-livelabs/common/building-blocks/tasks/adb/provision-body.md

     - **Database Name** - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
 (Underscores not supported.)
 For this lab, use **[](var:db_name)**.

     ![Enter the required details.](./images/adb-create-screen-names.png " ")

+> **Note:** Ensure you use suggested database names as instructed, and not those shown in screenshots.
 </if>
 <if type="livelabs">
     - **Choose a compartment** - Use the default compartment created for you.